Nyckelharpa: 1300s–1500s (first keyed vielles)

-Angel with viola a chiavi ('keys'), Cappellina di Palazzo Pubblico, Siena, Italy.
+Angel with keyed vielle, Cappellina di Palazzo Pubblico, Siena, Italy.
 Fresco by Taddeo di Bartolo, 1408.

 The earliest confirmed depiction of a nyckelharpa appears in an Italian church painting found in Siena, Italy, dating to 1408.
 It depicts an angel playing a vielle-looking nyckelharpa (a common nyckelharpa motif for the period), featuring five keyes and a keybox above the strings.

-Throughout the 15th century, more depictions of nyckelharpor start appearing in church paintings, notably in Swedish and Danish churches, such as the Emmislöv Church, which has a painting of a nyckelharpa musician dating to 1450–1475.
+Throughout the 15th century, more depictions of nyckelharpor start appearing in church paintings, notably in Swedish and Danish churches, such as the Emmislöv Church, which has a painting of a nyckelharpa musician dating to 1450–1475, and Lagga Church, which is dated to 1498.
 Others include the Tolfta Church in Sweden, which has two paintings of angels playing nyckelharpa, dating to c.
 1460–1525.
-Interestingly, most, if not all, Swedish nyckelharpa depictions on church paintings, lack keyboxes.
+Interestingly, most Swedish nyckelharpa depictions on church paintings, lack keyboxes.
 Early Danish nyckelharpa depictions, such as the ones found in the Rynkeby Church, dated to ca. 1560, all feature keyboxes.

-Nyckelharpa, fresco in the Emmislöv Church, cirka 1460.

-Angel with nyckelharpa, fresco in the church at Tolfa, Tierp Municipality, Uppland, Sweden.
-Unknown painter, 1503.

-Angel with nyckelharpa, fresco in the church at Tolfa, Tierp Municipality, Uppland, Sweden.
-Unknown painter, 1503.

-Angel with nyckelharpa, fresco in the Rynkeby church, Denmark.
-Unknown painter, ca. 1560.